 There is no better way to explore a new area than to drive through the cities and countryside in a camper.
 The freedom of the open road, the slow moving scenery, and the natural habitat within campgrounds makes for an excellent adventure.

 When we were first offered a camper van for a week in Australia I was definitely concerned as we knew next to nothing about campers.
-When I realized it was a large camper and not just a van I was even more concerned.
+When I realised it was a large camper and not just a van I was even more concerned.
 I knew I would be the only one driving since my husband would not be able to drive it because his license is written in Spanish.

 The week before the actual trip my mind filled with worries about everything from if I would be able to steer it well enough, to if I would remember how to empty the toilet without making a mess.
 I will get into more details but the short and sweet of it is that managing this beautiful camper from Apollo Camper vans was so easy to manage that even my 14-year-old could do it all, in fact he did quite a bit of it, aside from the driving of course!

 As with everything else on this self-drive holiday with Apollo, the driving was a piece of cake.
 We had the 6 berth Euro deluxe so it was sort of large compared to a van or a car that I am used to driving.
 I was shocked at how easy it maneuvered.
 The turning radius made it surprisingly agile.
 I had a Ford Expedition that was harder to turn!